MSTC-DA-IICT/Hacktoberfest24-Wordle-Game-Nodejs/README.md

 # Wordle-Game-Nodejs
 A Wordle game using Socket.io, a library in Node which makes it easier to establish socket connections.
+The repository has already the necessary libraries ie. express,cors,body-parser,momngoose fork the repo and run "`npm install`".
+Use of nodemon is recommended, add node_modules and .env file to gitignore before sending any pull requests.

 This project is a sincere attempt by MSTC, DA-IICT to encourage Open Source contribution.
 Make the best out of the ongoing Hacktoberfest 2024 by contributing to for-the-community projects.
 This project participates in Hacktoberest 2024 and all successful PRs made here will be counted among the at least 4 successful pull requests that you'd need to make in order to be eligible for the Hacktoberfest appreciation (plant a tree / get a tee).